Somerville (Vic.)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, service frequency across all routes stands at 61 trips per day, translating to roughly 17 weekly trips per individual stop.
+Service frequency averages 61 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport